 I also want to add that although the language in classics like this is more challenging than more modern read aloud books, I do not think it is expecting to much of our children to expect them to sit through it and enjoy it!
 These were the first children’s books, after all.
 We need to hold our young ones to a higher standard than we sometimes give them credit for.

 My son enjoyed learning to use the compass and following the directions.
 He especially loved finding the treasure and heading to our “stockade” (that is, the playset) to eat it!
 Strawberry enjoyed running along for the duration of the hunt.
-She’d “helped” me make the hunt.
+She had “helped” me make the treasure hunt.

-In the end, it was a fun end to reading the book.
+In the end, our backyard treasure hunt was fun end to reading the book.
 I think my son will not forget the “landmarks” we created on our own treasure island.